nodejs/i18n/guides/ROLES.md

 ## Maintainer

-User who manage l10n team issues/discussions, helps with global localization process updates under controlled repository.
+User who manages l10n team issues/discussions, helps with global localization process updates under controlled repository.
 Has "write" access to l10n repository.

 To become a maintainer of l10n repository you should be active contributor and translator.
 Create a new issue with request in base repository of project ([see table](./GETTING_STARTED.md/#i18n-projects)).